junxit/us-congress-bills-111/metadata.md

 - Rep. Hare, Phil [D-IL-17] (H001040)
 - Rep. Schock, Aaron [R-IL-18] (S001179)
 - Rep. Shimkus, John [R-IL-19] (S000364)
+- Rep. Cohen, Steve [D-TN-9] (C001068)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2010-04-26 — [House 111-2-223](votes/house-111-2-0223.md) — On Motion to Suspend the Rules and Pass — **Passed** (371–0)

 ## Actions

 - 2010-03-16 — Introduced in House
 - 2010-03-16 — Introduced in House
 - 2010-03-16 — Referred to the House Committee on Oversight and Government Reform.
+- 2010-04-14 — Committee Consideration and Mark-up Session Held.
+- 2010-04-14 — Ordered to be Reported by Unanimous Consent.
+- 2010-04-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-04-26 — Considered as unfinished business.
+(CR H2853-2854)
+- 2010-04-26 — Considered under suspension of the rules. (consideration: CR H2851-2852)
+- 2010-04-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4861.
+- 2010-04-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-04-26 — Mr. Lynch moved to suspend the rules and pass the bill.
+- 2010-04-26 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 371 - 0 (Roll no. 223). (text: CR H2851)
+- 2010-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 371 - 0 (Roll no. 223).(text: CR H2851)